 Research Position Opening

-We have openings for several research positions for up to a 2-year term (with a possibility of extension).
+We have a position opening for a Senior Research Fellow.
 An attractive remuneration based on the experiences and qualifications and a standard benefit package competitive with the industry will be provided for the successful applicant (see below for details).
 Singapore also offers a very low tax rate (Tax Payable is $550 on first $40,000 + 7% on next $40,000).